ngrok/ngrok-docs/docs/k8s/crds.md

 ## TLS Edges

 ngrok's TLS Edges function similarly to TCP Edges in that they may contain arbitrary application data, not just HTTP.
 As such, the Kubernetes Ingress spec isn't a perfect fit for them either.
-The ngrok Kubernetes Ingress Controller supports arbitrary TLS endpoints via the [TLS Edge](https://ngrok.com/docs/api/resources/edges-tls/) resource.
+The ngrok Kubernetes Operator supports arbitrary TLS endpoints via the [TLS Edge](https://ngrok.com/docs/api/resources/edges-tls/) resource.
 This is a first class CRD that you can manage to control these edges in your account.
 See the [TCP and TLS Edges guide](/docs/k8s/user-guide#tcp-tls-edges) for more details.

 | Field      | Type                                                                                    | Required | Description                                                                                                                                                                                                                   |
 | ---------- | --------------------------------------------------------------------------------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |